Baseball Forever! A Boy's Book on Grief, Loss and Healing

-Margie Grebin, M.S., MT #2583, a member of the Association for Death Education and Counseling has authored the book, “Baseball Forever!
+Margie Grebin, M.S., LMFT, FT, is a member of the Association for Death Education and Counseling has authored the book, “Baseball Forever!
 A Boy’s Book on Grief, Loss and Healing.”
-This book is the culmination of her work through her own personal losses, as well as her work as a volunteer/professional at a local children’s bereavement center.
+This book is the culmination of her work through her own personal losses, as well as her work as a volunteer/professional work with bereaved children and their families.
 Through this bereavement work, Margie recognized the need for creating a book that would incorporate a “continuum of life” after loss.
 She also became aware of the challenges boys face in recognizing and processing their emotions after loss.
 This was the impetus for her book.

 Using the metaphor of a baseball team, Margie’s book focuses on values and strengths which can be harnessed, allowing movement and transformation.
 The reader moves from grieving the loss of the physical presence of the loved one, into acceptance, resilience, and commemoration and celebration of their life.